adbar/trafilatura/docs/crawls.rst

 For more info please refer to the `core functions page <corefunctions.html>`_.

 On the command-line
 -------------------

-Two different options are available on the command-line:
+Two options are available on the command-line:

 * ``--crawl`` : crawl a fixed number of pages within the website
 * ``--explore`` : combination of sitemap and crawl (uses sitemaps if possible)